Documentary – Yes Madam Prime Minister

 With the 2013 parliamentary elections around the corner, 2012 is a critical year filled with hope and possibility to encourage greater female participation and see more capable women candidates come forward.

-Above you can watch the full version of Yes, Madam Prime Minister.
+Watch the full version of Yes, Madam Prime Minister.

 About the Project